pome-gr/pome/README.md

 Hence, it seems crucial to us that:

-1. Entrepreneurs should own their accounting data and not depend on a cloud/software that owns the data for them
+1. Entrepreneurs should own their accounting data and not depend on a third-party cloud to access them.
 2. The accounting data should be written using a simple, documented and open human-readable format

 This is what pome offers.